nathaliacahyadi/FMCG-Commercial-Performance-Dashboard/README.md

 # FMCG-Commercial-Performance-Dashboard
 This project demonstrates how FMCG sales, budget, and promotional data can be transformed into insights for decision-making using Power BI.
 The dashboard focuses on revenue growth, margin drivers, promotional effectiveness, and scenario-based forecasting.
+Note that PNG files are available for preview of individual pages of the dashboard.

 **Business Questions Addressed**:
 - How is revenue and margin performance evolving over time versus budget?